lozzahax/lozzax-docs-gitbook/README.md

 ## NOTE:

-* Majority of the writeups are gotten from the Oxen documentary
+* Majority of the writeups are gotten from the Oxen documentary.
+All Oxen copyrights are maintained.
+Thanks to all member of the Oxen team particularly `Jagerman`